Access

 Gender neutral toilets

-All portaloo toilets are gender neutral.
+All portaloo toilets and accessible toilets are gender neutral.

 Indoor accessible toilets